-- Certain subjects and/or shooting conditions can make it impossible for the camera to select an appropriate scene. - The (AUTO BEST SHOT) flashes on the monitor screen while AUTO BEST SHOT is activated. - You can temporarily toggle automatic scene selection on or off by pressing the [◄] or [▶] button.
+- Certain subjects and/or shooting conditions can make it impossible for the camera to select an appropriate scene. - You can temporarily toggle automatic scene selection on or off by pressing the [◄] or [▶] button.

 Shooting ID Photographs

 You can use this procedure to shoot a portrait and then print it out in the following standard ID photo sizes: 30×24mm, 40×30mm, 45×35mm, 50×40mm, 55×45mm.